-Cricket: All six teams in South Africa’s T20 league to be owned by IPL franchises
+Cricket: All six teams in South Africa’s upcoming T20 league bought by IPL franchise owners

 The former South African captain elaborate on the process used to select teams as well.

-“A robust bidding process was followed to select the final six owners, the decision was informed

-by a scorecard based on various criteria to ensure the utmost professionalism, independence, and

-objectivity to the process.
-I would like to thank Deloitte as our advisors for doing a thoroughly

-professional job in helping South African cricket find partners who add substantial value to our
+“A robust bidding process was followed to select the final six owners, the decision was informed by a scorecard based on various criteria to ensure the utmost professionalism, independence, and objectivity to the process.
+I would like to thank Deloitte as our advisors for doing a thoroughly professional job in helping South African cricket find partners who add substantial value to our game,” Smith said.

-“The strong sports background of the respective owners and the global brands they manage ensures

-that South African cricket and the broader industry will benefit from their expertise and resources,
+“The strong sports background of the respective owners and the global brands they manage ensures that South African cricket and the broader industry will benefit from their expertise and resources, as they bring stability and experience to the League.”

 CSA recently revealed that South African men’s team had withdrawn from a scheduled World Cup Super League one-day international series in Australia in January, which would have clashed with the new tournament.